mpuerta004/ROH/README.md

 On the other hand `roh:Dossier` represents a collection of reports related to a `vivo:Project`, which may include all the types of reports above mentioned.

-The below tables show the data and object properties, as well as subclasses, of entity roh:ResearchObject.
+The below tables show the data and object properties, as well as subclasses, of entity `roh:ResearchObject`.

 ![](.//media/5.roh-research-object-table-part0.png)
 ![](.//media/5.roh-research-object-table-part1.png)